 Both streetcars and cable cars were invented in the 19th century, both run on steel rails, and both are fun to ride.
 But there are significant differences between the two.

 To learn more about San Francisco’s transit pride and joy, explore the links below.

 - Streetcar, cable car: what’s the difference?

 - History spotlight: San Francisco transit stories and videos

 - History of San Francisco’s streetcars and the F-line and E-line

 - Historic streetcar fleet: images and descriptions of each streetcar

 - Current historic streetcar roster with operational status of each car

-- Streetcars on the F-line right now!
+- Streetcars on the F-line and E-line right now!

 - F-line route description & sights